Canadian skeleton racer Greszczyszyn, a teacher, mourns Florida shooting

 But he is a schoolteacher, and that's one of the reasons why news of the latest U.S. school shooting nearly moved him to tears.

-The first thing Greszczyszyn found out about Thursday morning (Wednesday evening EST) when he awoke hours before racing for Canada in the men's skeleton race at the Pyeongchang Olympics was the shooting at Marjory Stoneman Douglas High School.
+The first thing Greszczyszyn found out about Thursday morning when he awoke hours before racing for Canada in the men's skeleton race at the Pyeongchang Olympics was the shooting at Marjory Stoneman Douglas High School.
 Even while half a world away, it left him wondering again why these things happen.

 "When I woke up I looked at my phone and saw that," Greszczyszyn said after his race Thursday.
 "Pretty upsetting.
 Yeah, something's got to be done.
 Up in Canada, we still have some of those every once in a while, but we're pretty lucky.
 We don't have, I guess, the same numbers.
 But any time there's something like that in a school, it's obviously not good."

-The shooting in Parkland, Florida, was at least the seventh school shooting in the U.S. so far in 2018 alone.
+The shooting in Parkland, Fla., was at least the seventh school shooting in the United States so far in 2018 alone.

-Greszczyszyn has taught all over the world — science, physical education and English.
+Greszczyszyn has taught all over the world – science, physical education and English.
 He got his degree in Australia, taught in South Korea in 2005, quit his teaching job in Canada to pursue his sliding career and still works as a substitute teacher when his schedule allows.
 At 38, he's closer to the end of his sliding career than the beginning, and a return to teaching is possible.
+Before he quit teaching to train full time, he taught at Mayfield Secondary School in Caledon, Ont.

 At least one of those killed in the Florida shooting was a teacher, officials said.